AdobeDocs/experience-platform.en/help/data-access/tutorials/spark-sdk.md

 ### WHERE clause

-The Spark SDK allows for two methods for filtering: Using an SQL expression or by filtering through conditions.
+The [!DNL Spark] SDK allows for two methods for filtering: Using an SQL expression or by filtering through conditions.

 An example of using these filtering functions can be seen below: